smadikanti/smadikanti/README.md

 ### Hi there 👋

 I'm Sunil Kumar Madikanti!
-I'm a Software Engineer at Comcast with interest in ML/AI.
+I'm a Software Engineer with Alexa Smart Home at Amazon with an interest in ML/AI.

 My main areas for now are Computer Vision, Autonomous Cars & Robotics.